tush23/flutter_calculator/README.md

-# flutter_calculator is just basic calculator app with basic opretion sum,mul,div and sub.
+# flutter_calculator is just basic calculator app with basic operations sum,mul,div and sub.